On existence of normal p-complement of finite groups with restrictions on the conjugacy class sizes: Preliminary results

-\begin{lem}\cite[Lemma 1]{Camin} If, for some prime $p$, every $p'$-element of a group $G$ has index prime to $p$, then the Sylow $p$-subgroup of $G$ is a direct factor of $G$. \end{lem} \begin{lem}{\rm\cite[Lemma 3.6]{15Vas}} For distinct primes $s$ and $r$, consider a semidirect product $H$ of a normal $r$-subgroup $T$ and a cyclic subgroup $C=\langle g\rangle$ of order~$s$ with $[T,g]\neq1$.
+\begin{lemma}\cite[Lemma 1]{Camina} If, for some prime $p$, every $p'$-element of a group $G$ has index prime to $p$, then the Sylow $p$-subgroup of $G$ is a direct factor of $G$. \end{lemma} \begin{lemma}{\rm\cite[Lemma 3.6]{VVasilev}} For distinct primes $s$ and $r$, consider a semidirect product $H$ of a normal $r$-subgroup $T$ and a cyclic subgroup $C=\langle g\rangle$ of order~$s$ with $[T,g]\neq1$.
 Suppose that $H$ acts faithfully on a vector space $V$ of positive characteristic $t$ not equal to~$r$.
-If the minimal polynomial of $g$ on $V$ does not equal $x^s-1$ then
+If the minimal polynomial of $g$ on $V$ does not equal $x^s-1$, then \begin{enumerate} \item[(i)] $C_T(g)\neq1$; \item[(ii)] $T$ is nonabelian; \item[(iii)] $r=2$ and $s$ is a Fermat prime. \end{enumerate} \end{lemma}